Elevated walking-working surfaces are especially hazardous.

-The employer must each employee on the proper care, inspection, storage, and use of equipment, including dockboards, rope descent systems, and designated area set-up and use, before an employee
+The employer must train each employee on the proper care, inspection, storage, and use of equipment, including dockboards, rope descent systems, and designated area set-up and use, before an employee

 uses the equipment.

 The employer must retrain an employee when the employer has reason to believe the employee does not have adequate understanding and skill.
 Retraining should also be conducted annually if employees do not perform operations regularly that require fall protection.
 Situations requiring retraining include the following: